 She was just about to close the door withdraw when she heard her brother's voice.
 "Az?"

-She suppressed the urge to use the word she'd heard their father say before.
+She suppressed the urge to use the word she'd heard their father say that one time when he'd heard one of their elite regiments had been destroyed.
 A moment later, her mother's voice floated through the doorway.
 "Azula?
 What are you doing out so late?"